tannerbohn/tannerbohn.github.io/linksaver.markdown

 - Combining a positive emotional component with a given stimulus promotes memory for future stimuli of the same type

-- Our brain, quoting Javiera Oyarzn, first author of the study, "works as a sorting machine.
+- Our brain, quoting Javiera Oyarzún, first author of the study, "works as a sorting machine.
 Every time we expose ourselves to a stimulus, our brain sorts it out in a category, such as people, animals, objects, etc. This way, whenever we receive new information we can integrate it with similar available information thanks to our ability to generalize

 - we usually do not remember the details surrounding our usual way back home, but if during that time we receive a phone call with good news, or we witness a car accident, we will remember those details with much more precision